 Focus Groups and Interviews

-Unlike surveys, these qualitative research methods allow for a more interactive and dynamic discussion.
-They let you delve deeper into the consumer’s mind, understanding not just what they like or dislike but why.
+Unlike market research surveys, these qualitative research methods allow for a more interactive and dynamic discussion.
+They let you study the consumer’s mind, understanding what they like or dislike and why.

-In focus groups, you gather a small group of people who fit your target demographic.
+In a focus group, you gather a small group of people who fit your target demographic.
 You’d have them discuss your product or service under the guidance of a moderator.

 It’s like eavesdropping on a conversation about your brand.
 It doesn’t get more real than that!
 The dynamics of group interactions often spark valuable insights that individual responses may miss.